Why are cycling cleat wedges so effective?

-Wedges are slim plastic sheets that can be placed inside the shoe or on the outside, between the cleat and your shoe.
-They have a greater thickness on one side meaning that they create an angle for your foot to sit on.
-Similar to an orthotic in a shoe, they can help your foot feel more comfortable and snug in your shoe and they help to evenly disperse the pressure that you put down though your foot, onto the shoe and onto the pedal.
+Cycling wedges are slim plastic sheets that can be placed inside the shoe or outside, between the cleat and your shoe.
+They have a greater thickness on one side, creating an angle for your foot to sit on.
+Similar to an insole in a shoe, they can help your foot feel more comfortable and snug in your shoe, and they help to evenly disperse the pressure that you put down through your foot, onto the shoe, and onto the pedal.

-Greater contact between foot and pedal can reduce additional movement at the foot as well as further up the leg, such as at the knee.
+Greater contact between the foot and pedal via a cycling shoe wedge can reduce additional movement at the foot and further up the leg, such as at the knee.
 It can improve the efficiency of movements and reduce energy waste.
-Many people find that their knees move inwards as they push down onto the pedal and this can be resolved in many cases with proper foot positioning and wedging the foot correctly.
+Many people find that their knees move inwards as they push down onto the pedal, and this can be resolved in many cases with proper foot positioning and wedging the foot correctly.

 Signs and symptoms of a poor fit can vary from sensations of burning or hot feet to numbness, often more noticeable with longer rides.
-A poor fit in the shoe can also affect other joints and commonly people can feel pain a the knee, this can be at the front or inner side of your knee or along the iliotibial band.
+A poor fit in the shoe can also affect other joints, and people commonly feel knee pain.
+This can be at the front or inner side of your knee or along the iliotibial band.

 How to use a cycling shoe wedge correctly?

 When you cycle it’s about feel, alignment, and power, so correct wedging can be assessed in several different ways.
 At Flawless Physio, we use photo and video recordings with lasers to see the correct alignment.

 Most importantly, we check how the individual feels with each adjustment we make.
 With a good bike fit, it’s about making the bike feel more like an extension of yourself, not a machine that you are pushing along.

 The optimum result of a good bike fit is increased power output, greater efficiency, and reduced injury risk.